Crocoblock/developer-documentation/18-jet-compare-wishlist/01-hooks/02-templates/filters.md

 ## jet-cw/template-path

-Дозволяє модифікувати шлях до темплейтів плагіну.
+Allows modifying the path to the plugin's templates.

 **Args:**

-- `$template_path` - string - шлях до темплейтів
+- `$template_path` - string - path to the templates

 **Location:**
 <a href="https://github.com/ZemezLab/jet-compare-wishlist/blob/master/jet-cw.php">jet-cw.php</a>